top of page

 PSYCHOLOGICAL ASSESSMENTS IN SINGAPORE

-At Redwood Psychology, our clinical and educational psychologists provide a comprehensive range of psychological assessment services for children, adolescents and adults in Singapore.
-Types of psychological assessments available at Redwood Psychology Singapore include psychological evaluation, psycho-educational assessment and forensic psychological assessment.
+At Redwood Psychology, our clinical and educational psychologists provide a comprehensive range of psychological assessment services for children, adolescents, and adults in Singapore.
+Types of psychological assessments available at Redwood Psychology Singapore include psychological evaluation, psycho-educational assessment, and forensic psychological assessment.
+Our team specialises in providing expert psychological assessment Singapore services to meet diverse needs.

 What is a Psychological Assessment?

-A psychological assessment, is a process conducted by a trained psychologist or mental health professional to gather information about an individual's thoughts, feelings, behavior, cognitive abilities, and overall mental health functioning.
+A psychological assessment is a process conducted by a trained psychologist or mental health professional to gather information about an individual's thoughts, feelings, behavior, cognitive abilities, and overall mental health functioning.
 The evaluation aims to provide a comprehensive understanding of the person's psychological and emotional state to inform diagnosis, treatment planning, or decision-making in various contexts.
+This process may include developmental assessment for children and specialised evaluations for conditions such as ADHD, autism, dyslexia, and giftedness.

 What Can I Expect in a Psychological Assessment?

-3. Observation: Throughout the sessions, the psychologist would make observations the individual's behavior and interactions.
-This observation can provide additional insights into social skills, communication patterns, emotional regulation, and other relevant information.
+3. Observation: Throughout the sessions, the psychologist would make observations of the individual's behaviour and interactions.
+This observation can provide additional insights into social skills, communication patterns, emotional regulation, and other relevant information, including social-emotional challenges.

-5. Feedback and Recommendations: After completing the evaluation, the psychologist synthesizes the information collected and formulates diagnostic impressions (if applicable).
+5. Feedback and Recommendations: After completing the evaluation, the psychologist synthesizes the information collected and formulates diagnostic impressions (if applicable), often using DSM-5 criteria.
 They then provide feedback to the individual (and sometimes to relevant parties like parents or referring professionals), discussing findings, diagnosis (if made), strengths, challenges, and recommendations for intervention or treatment.
-Depending on the requirements, a report may be prepared for the psychological assessment.
+Depending on the requirements, a report may be prepared for the psychological assessment, which may include suggestions for classroom accommodations or educational accommodations.

 6. Treatment Planning & Referral: Based on the assessment findings, the psychologist may collaborate with the individual to develop a treatment plan.
-This plan may include referral to psychotherapy, other relevant interventions, supportive services, or referrals to other specialists.
+This plan may include referral to psychotherapy, other relevant interventions, supportive services, or referrals to other specialists, including those specializing in educational psychology Singapore.

 Types of Psychological Assessments

-A psycho-educational assessment is a specialised evaluation conducted by psychologists .
+A psycho-educational assessment is a specialized evaluation conducted by an educational psychologist.
 It focuses on assessing an individual's learning abilities, academic skills, and educational needs within the context of their educational environment.
+This type of assessment in education can help identify specific learning disorders, evaluate school readiness, and inform academic assessment strategies.

 A forensic psychological assessment is a specialized evaluation conducted by psychologists within the context of legal proceedings.
 It involves applying psychological principles and methods to understand individuals involved in legal matters.